 What they say: "On-prem."
 "Self-hosted."
 "Private cloud."
 "VPC."
 "Inside our Kubernetes."
 "Data sovereignty."
 "Regulatory residency."
 "EU data residency."
 "SOC2."
 "Multi-region failover."
 "99.95% uptime SLA."
 "Streaming over WebSocket."
 "Server-Sent Events."
 "SSE."
 "Custom metrics."
 "Custom signals."
 "Feature engineering on the chain."
 "Co-location."
 "Broker-dealer."
 "Hedge fund."
 "Family office."
 "RIA."
 "Multiple seats."
 "Role-based access."

 What they actually need: A custom contract scoping deployment topology (cloud-hosted vs self-hosted Kubernetes vs on-prem), data delivery model (REST polling vs streaming vs both), SLA targets, custom signal engineering, branding rules, territory and seat counts.
-The technical architecture is documented at /enterprise - it ships as a fully Dockerized stack with an IBKR connector, in-memory analytics engine, and auto-scaling Kubernetes deployment.
+The technical architecture is documented at /enterprise - it ships as a fully Dockerized stack with an in-memory analytics engine, streaming/webhook delivery, and auto-scaling Kubernetes deployment.

 Use case to tier matrix